 Fortunately there is an option to be able to watch the BBC News and all the other great programmes when you’re outside the UK – here’s the video

 With a little effort you can have access to all the BBC online channels, both live and through the iPlayer application.
 All you need to do is convince the BBC website that you are in the UK by routing through a UK address and you can watch the BBC News live online irrespective of your location.

 There was some hope that all this wouldn’t be necessary in the future, as the European Union were pressuring digital content providers like the BBC to supply their product to license fee payers across the European borders.
-The expectation was that anyone who had paid the license fee would be allowed to access the full BBC site from anywhere in Europe, probably using some sort of code linked to their TV license.
+The expectation was that anyone who had paid the license fee would be allowed to access the full BBC site from Germany, France or anywhere in Europe, probably using some sort of code linked to their TV license.

 Unfortunately it’s likely the BBC will probably quietly shelve these proposals due to the UK Brexit vote.